trailofbits/anamorpher/README.md

 # Anamorpher

 Anamorpher (named after [anamorphosis](https://en.wikipedia.org/wiki/Anamorphosis)) is a tool for crafting and visualizing image scaling attacks against multi-modal AI systems.
 It provides a frontend interface and Python API for generating images that only reveal multi-modal prompt injections when downscaled.

-Anamorpher is currently a prototype.
-We welcome any suggestions and feedback you may have!
+Anamorpher is in active beta development.
+We welcome feedback and contributions!

 ## Features

 - Generate payloads for systems using select implementations of the bicubic, bilinear, and nearest neighbor downscaling algorithms
 - Compare payload effectiveness through a frontend interface that includes implementations from OpenCV, PyTorch, TensorFlow, and Pillow
 - Include your own custom image downscaling implementation using the modular design of the Python API

 <div align="center">
 <table>